Kerala Forest Department

-Kerala Forests & Wildlife Department is a department of the Government of Kerala responsible for forestry and wildlife management in the state of Kerala, India.
+Kerala Forests is a department of the Government of Kerala responsible for forestry environmental and wildlife management in the state of Kerala, India.
 The department is involved with the protection and conservation of flora and fauna in their natural habitats and conserves 11,524.149 sqkm of forests forming 29.65% of the total geographic area of the state.

 Headquartered in Vazhuthacaud, Thiruvananthapuram, the department is headed by the Principal Chief Conservator of Forests, serving as the Head of Forest Force.The headquarters also houses the Forest Central Library which is open for public access.

 Organisational Structure

-The Kerala Forests and Wildlife Department, under the leadership of Minister A. K. Saseendran for Forests and Wildlife, is governed by the Principal Secretary to Government (Forests and Wildlife).
+The Kerala Forests and Wildlife Department, under the leadership of Minister Shibu Baby John for Forests and Wildlife, is administered by the Principal Secretary to Government (Forests and Wildlife).
+The Principal Secretary (Forests and Wildlife) is the administrative head of the department and is assisted by Additional Secretaries, Joint Secretaries, Deputy Secretaries and Under Secretaries at the Secretariat level.

-Forest headquarters
+Forest Headquarters

-The Kerala Forest and Wildlife Department is headed by a Principal Chief Conservator of Forests, who is assisted by several officers, including Chief Conservator of Forests (CCF), Conservator of Forests (CF), and Deputy Conservator of Forests (DCF).
+The Kerala Forest Department is headed by a Principal Chief Conservator of Forests, designated as the Head of Forest Foreces (HoFF), who is assisted by several officers, including Additional Principal Chief Conserverator of Forests (APCCF), Chief Conservator of Forests (CCF), Conservator of Forests (CF), and Deputy Conservator of Forests (DCF).
 The department has a staff strength of over 11,000 employees, including forest officers, rangers, guards, and other support staff.

 The department is organized into five circles, each headed by a Chief Conservator of Forests.
 The circles are further divided into divisions and ranges, each headed by a Divisional Forest Officer and Range Officer, respectively.